petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/using-claritys-products-as-content.md

 ### Creating the Product Listing Page (PLP)

-As you’ve probably noticed, while the Commerce Categories Navigation widget looks better and provides us links to each category, the links aren’t working.
-That’s because Liferay doesn’t know which page to display for each category.
+As you've probably noticed, while the Commerce Categories Navigation widget looks better and provides us links to each category, the links aren't working.
+That's because Liferay doesn't know which page to display for each category.
 For Liferay to recognize a page as a category display page, we can either assign it in the Channel settings or add the Category Content widget to it.

 Currently, the Product List page includes most of the necessary widgets to display lists of products, but it's not connected to Liferay's category display feature.